And how is that different to when a friend does your ceremony?

 Just recently I was asked for my Legals Only price for a wedding at a surf club on the Sunshine Coast on a Saturday afternoon.
 To me this sounded more like a full-on wedding with guests and a reception, so I asked a few more questions and found out they were really asking about a co-hosted, or tandem, ceremony with a family friend.
 That isn’t what we celebrants think of as a Legals Only Ceremony.

-I advertise a Legals Only price on my website but it also stipulates that it’s minimum words, you and two witness around a kitchen table within 20km of my home.
 A Legals Only wedding takes about 5 minutes and doesn’t involve setting aside a whole Saturday, putting on a nice frock, driving an hour to a venue with 75 guests and setting up my sound equipment.
-Does that sound mean?
-I hope not.
-I hope you can see the difference.

 Some celebrants won’t touch a tandem/co-host.
 Some charge their full fee for this type of arrangement because they understand how many hours they will need to put in to make sure your dream is realized to perfection.
-That’s how we roll.
-We want you to have your best day but also we don’t want to look bad if the wheels fall off.
-Even more importantly, if the legals aren’t done right (in the right order) you could find yourselves not married after all; and for some breaches of the Marriage Act a celebrant could face gaol time.
+We want you to have your best day and if the legals aren’t done right (in the right order) you could find yourselves not married after all; and for some breaches of the Marriage Act a celebrant could face gaol time.
 Yes really.

 If you think having someone else do the ceremony and just employing a celebrant for the legal bit will save you money, you might be wrong.
 It all comes down the to the difference between our understanding of what’s required and what you think we need to do.

-The final reason I created this post was to support your decision if your planning a co-hosted.
 No one I meet for the first time when they’re planning a wedding has a fully fleshed out idea of what goes into a wedding ceremony and neither will the person doing yours.
+That's why I've written an eBook to explain my role and theirs, with hints and tips for them to think about when putting it all together.

 I want the day to be a huge success.
 I want everyone to laugh, cry, laugh, cry and cheer.
 I want your ceremony to flow nicely, have all the right bits in the right order.
 Include everything that makes you happy and nothing that makes you cringe.